MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

  GET {{fhirurl}}/Patient?_address-city='XXXXXXX'&_revinclude=MedicationRequest:patient:medication.code=1234567

-      Note: Because of the potential for "open-ended" searches with \_include and \_revinclude, the number of results returned from these searches is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.
+**Note**: Because of the potential for "open-ended" searches with \_include and \_revinclude, the number of results returned from these searches is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.

-1. [] Using the **FHIR Search** collection in **Postman**, search for **PractitionerRole Resources** and include the associated **Practitioner Resources** in the results.

-1. [] Do a search using **\_revinclude** to discover all **PractitionerRole Resources** for an Organization.
-For more examples of searches with the \_include and \_revinclude parameters, please see the **FHIR search examples** page at https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples.

-===
+## Task 1: Use Include search result parameters

+1. In the **FHIR Search** collection, select **GET Step 6 – List Practitioner from PractitionerRole (Include).**

+2. Select **Send**.

+3. You should receive a Bundle response containing the practitioner resources as defined in the URL section.

+## Task 2: Use Reverse Include search result parameters

+1. Create a new request by clicking on the + sign beside **GET Step 6 – List Practitioner from PractitionerRole (Include)**

+2. Click on **Save**.
+Enter **Step 6 – List Practitioner Role Resources for an Organization (Reverse Include)** in the **Request name** field.

+3. Enter **{{fhirurl}}/PractitionerRole?_revinclude=PractitionerRole:organization** in the **URL** field.

+4. Click **Save**.

+5. Select **Send**.

+6. You should receive a Bundle response containing all Practitioner Resources for an Organization as defined in the URL section.

 ## Exercise 7: Use a Custom Search Parameter

 At some point, you will find a use case where you need to retrieve information that none of the default search parameters in FHIR are cut out for.
 To address this, FHIR provides a way to define your own custom search parameters for specialized queries.

-### Task 1

-1. [] To create a new search parameter, you need to POST a SearchParameter Resource to the FHIR service database.
-Review the **Create New Search Parameter** call in the **FHIR Search** Postman collection to see how this is done and when ready, select **Send** to run the call and create the new search parameter.

-1. [] In a new tab navigate to the following URL to review the documentation on how to perform a search using the custom search parameter that you just created: Defining custom search parameters at https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters.
-Return here when you have finished the review.
+## Task 1: Create New Search Parameter

+1. In the **FHIR Search** collection, select **GET Step 7 – Create New Search Parameter.**

+2. Select **Send** to create a new search parameter.

+3. You should receive a Bundle response containing the response that the new search parameter is added to the service database successfully.

+## Task 2: Reindex the FHIR Service Database

+1. In the **FHIR Search** collection, select **POST Step 7 – Reindex**.

+2. Select **Send**.

+3. You should receive a response that the FHIR Service Database is reindexed.

+## Task 3: Search by Custom Search Parameter

-1. [] Then, review the **Reindex** call in the **FHIR Search** Postman collection and select **Send**.
+1. In the **FHIR Search** collection, select **GET Step 7 – Search by Custom Search Parameter.**

-      Note: Reindexing can take up to several minutes.
+2. Select **Send**.

-1. [] Once you have tested the new search parameter and re-indexed the FHIR service database, try running the **Search by Custom Search Parameter** call in the **FHIR Search collection**.
-You should receive a Bundle with results filtered by the custom search parameter.
+3. You should receive a Bundle response with results filtered by the Custom Search Parameters.

-What does success look like for Lab 10?

--   Develop a basic understanding of how to perform FHIR search operations in FHIR service.
--   Perform several queries using paired/multiple parameters for Common and Composite Search.
--   Complete at least one Chained and one Reverse Chained FHIR search query.
--   Complete at least one Include and one Reverse Include FHIR search query.
--   Perform at least one query using a custom search parameter.